 The University wishes to allow maximum flexibility to the individual project directors in the management of their projects.
 However, because the award is made to the University and not to an individual project director, both the University and the project director share responsibility for programmatic accountability.
 Expenditures on sponsored projects must be consistent with the actual progress of the project, as proposed to the funding source.
 Every effort should be made to incur expenditures in a timely manner that reflects consistent programmatic progress.

 Matching funds are often included in grant proposals in order to demonstrate University commitment to the project.
 When a grant is awarded, if matching funds have been committed, a separate account will be set up to hold these funds.
 The sources of committed matching funds must be determined before project proposals are submitted to funding sources.
-After a grant is awarded, committed matching funds will be moved from their source budget(s) into the matching fund account set up for the grant.

 Having individual accounts for grants and their matching funds allows for proper accounting of the project's expenditures.
 If the grant award were audited, the University would have to demonstrate that the funding source's award had been expended properly and that the University had fulfilled its matching funds commitments.